GRI Standards

 206-1 |

-Legal actions for anti-competitive behavior, anti-trust, and monopoly practices | Compliance |
+Legal actions for anti-competitive behavior, anti-trust, and monopoly practices | No violations have been reported. |

-ESG Data (Governance) | ||
+ESG data (governance) | ||

 GRI 207: Tax 2019 | ||